matloff/fastStat/StatBareMin.md

 linear model to gauge the effect of gender, in the presence of the other variables.
 We'll do more on this later in the tutorial.

-# Linear models (Lesson LIN):  We assume a lienar model, e.g.
+# Linear models

+We assume a linear model, e.g.

 mean weight = beta_0 + beta_1 height + beta_2 age